smartfog/fogflow/doc/tutorial/fogflow.md

 # Start Up Orion

-You may follow the orion tutorial to set up a Orion Context Broker instance
+You may follow the orion docs to set up a Orion Context Broker instance from here: [Install Orion](https://fiware-orion.readthedocs.io/en/master/admin/install/index.html)

+You may also setup Orion on docker using below commands.(docker is required for this method)

 # Programe a simple fog function via FogFlow Dashboard